g-mark/custom-nginx-vapor/README.md

 # custom-nginx-vapor
 Example of putting NGiNx in front of Vapor on Heroku - kind of like [test-nginx-vapor](https://github.com/g-mark/test-nginx-vapor), but a little more advanced.
+Note: this was built with Vapor 3.
+Probably only the custom middleware would need to be updated for Vapor 4.
+This repo is mostly about standing up NGiNx in front of Vapor on Heroku.

 This setup only proxies specific routes to Vapor, and the rest are delivered as static files or a 404.

-Any Not found errors deliver the `/Public/404.html` file.

-Any server errors (>= 500) from within Vapor deliver the `/Resources/5xx.html` file.

-All requests are forced to https.

 There are four Vapor routes: